eikehmueller/ma32070/lectures/Exercises.md

 ```
 python -m code2pdf --path ./exercise7/ --output code_exercise7
 ```
-* Create a file `solution.pdf` with the following content:
+* Create a file `solution_exercise7.pdf` with the following content:
   - a table with the number of iterations for the Jacobi and SOR preconditioner for different problem sizes $n$
   - plots which illustrate the performance of differ solver/preconditioner combinations
   - a critical discussion of your results